 3.6.
 Exploratory Analysis: Impact of Number of Types of Synaesthesia

 While the main hypotheses concern the differences between colour and spatial experiences, the number of types of synaesthesia that an individual has may also impact the results (e.g., Ward, Brown, et al., 2018).
 For exploratory purposes, we will therefore repeat the above analyses (model-free, model-based, Bayesian and multivariate) within the synaesthetes including the number of types of synaesthesia as an independent variable (instead of categorical coding for presence of grapheme-colour and sequence-space).
 The number of types will fall between one and ten (the maximum possible in the database; see Ward & Simner [2022] for a discussion on synaesthesia grouping).
-Any effects of the number of types of synaesthesia on results will be reported.
+We expect a dose-like effect, with individuals experiencing more types of synaesthesia showing the most accurate performance across all tasks and having the largest multivariate effect size (Mahalanobis D), indicating a more distinct perceptual profile.
+Any significant effects of the number of types of synaesthesia on results will be reported.

 References